Information For Parents & Families

 - Outside Scholarships: Students should apply for outside scholarships offered by organizations in their local communities (i.e. parent's company/employer, religious affiliations, fraternities, sororities, etc...).
 There are also many national scholarship search engines (i.e. www.fastweb.com).

-- Tuition Pay: Families may enroll in the Tuition Pay plan to address any remaining balance after all of the students aid has been applied.
-To enroll in Tuition Pay or learn more about this option, visit the Pace University Tuition Payment plan website.
+- Pace Payment Plan: Families may enroll in the Pace Payment Plan to address any remaining balance after all of the students aid has been applied.
+To enroll or learn more about this option, visit the Pace University Payment plan website.

 Ensure Necessary Steps Are Taken to Retain Aid

 Plan ahead and make sure students are taking the appropriate steps to keep their Financial Aid while attending Pace University.